Skip to main content

 Jagged granite peaks over alpine lakes, all from one mountain town.

 The Sawtooth National Recreation Area wraps a wilderness of jagged granite peaks, more than 50 of them over 10,000 feet, around hundreds of alpine lakes in central Idaho.
 The little town of Stanley sits right at the foot of the range where the Salmon River begins, and from there nearly every classic trailhead is a short drive away.
+That puts the best hikes near Stanley, Idaho within easy reach, and it makes the town the natural base for hiking in the Sawtooth Mountains.

 This weekend route is built around the best Sawtooth Mountains Idaho hiking: Sawtooth Lake under the wall of Mount Regan, Alice Lake from Pettit Lake, and the Bench Lakes above Redfish Lake.
 You'll thread in a Salmon River raft trip through Stanley, a soak at the riverside hot springs, and the lodge and swimming beaches at Redfish Lake.